 Information Assurance Concentration

 The Information Assurance Concentration is intended for students who wish to specialize in the security aspects of the computer science field.
 The concentration focuses on fundamental principles, worked examples, theory, and skills necessary to analyze, design, and construct secure information systems.
-These courses in this concentration address the fundamental technologies, policy, assurance, an ethics involved in the protection of the information systems.
-Hands-on experience is gained through numerous laboratory exercises associated with each course.
+The courses in this concentration address fundamental technologies, security policy, assurance, and ethics involved in the protection of the information systems.
+Hands-on experience is gained through numerous programming exercises associated with each course.

 Required Courses (9 hours)

 This list of electives is not exhaustive.
 Students can take other relevant courses as electives with the approval of the Computer Science Undergraduate Program Committee.

 Note: CSCI majors may complete the above concentration and apply selected courses toward the Computer Science Core Extension requirement.